Armonica/architecture/README.md

-    NOTE: For the moment I'm alone on this trip, so if you're waiting to use this is clealy too soon.
+    NOTE: For the moment I'm alone on this trip, so if you're waiting to use this is clearly too soon.

 # Architecture